Integers

 coins | VarUInteger 16 | to | between and bits |

-In Tact, variable coins
+In Tact, the variable coins

 format is an alias to VarUInteger 16